Mentors

 “That’s a metaphor?”

 “Vending machines.
-But they don’t dispense chocolate bars and vinegar chips, they hand out cash; you just have to put in the right currency.
-What you put in them is the real trick – feed the machines with your best stuff, don’t hold back – make the effort, show some enthusiasm - give them a show, and watch their little plastic doors pop open.
+But they don’t dispense chocolate bars and vinegar chips, they’re full of cash; you just have to know how to get at it.
+What you put in them is the real trick, what the dumb machines need to function.
+Feed the machines with your best stuff, don’t hold back – make the effort, ramp up the enthusiasm - give them a good - a great! - show, and watch their little plastic doors pop open.
 Voila… Moolah!”

 Jay had to smile at the image; dozens of vending machines lurching down the sidewalk towards him, spitting out dollar bills and rolls of quarters.

 Louie ended with a flourish.
 “You need big brass balls and stainless-steel nerves to pull this off, and you need your own story.
 For instance, you’re Johnny, the nice-guy student.”
 He warmed to his creation.
 “You’re lost and broke and not too bright - just perfect – and you’re on your way to first year at the University in Moncton.
 You were mugged blah blah blah and you’ve never been on your own blah blah…………….”
 Louie took a breath.
-“Memorize everything I’m telling you; it’s called education.”
-Louie snapped his fingers.
-“Hey!
-Wake up, I don’t need a dropout.”
+“Memorize everything I say, this is called education.”

 “This could work.”
 Louie clapped his mitts together.
 “On the other hand……….”

 It was a good summer.
-Jay the “student” made some money and had a few laughs; pushed his mum and dad and memories and reality to the brink of extinction.
+Jay the ‘student’ made some money and had a few laughs; pushed his mum and dad and painfully good memories and his reality to the brink of extinction.
 It was a good summer - until it went bad.

-“Guess what,” Louie panted, “fatso was a god damned American Express manager for fuck’s sake, and he was on to me.”
+“Guess what,” Louie panted, “fatty was an American Express manager and he was on to me.”

 “Not good.”
 Jay offered.

-“No, he was really enjoying himself, told me he would open the office, right around the corner, and expedite my paperwork.”
+“No, he was really enjoying himself too, told me he would open the office, right around the corner; expedite my paperwork.”

 “Nice of him.”